laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ## The lakehouse landscape

-The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse, so you can run dedicated queries against multi-modal datasets.
+The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse, so you can use different query engines for multi-modal datasets.
 Today's most popular lakehouse table format is Apache Iceberg,[^iceberg] which provides transactions for manipulating tabular datasets in storage locations like AWS S3.

-Two categories are worth separating up front, because they answer different questions:

-- **Query engines** — PyArrow, Polars, DuckDB — read and compute.
-They own nothing at rest.
-- **Table formats** — Iceberg, LanceDB, DuckLake — _manage_ data: ACID writes, schema evolution, time travel, versioning.

-DuckDB is a query engine; DuckLake is the table format from the DuckDB ecosystem.
-They are not interchangeable, and the distinction matters for the data-management results below.

 ### Iceberg and manifest-based snapshots